asgardeo/thunder/tests/e2e/README.md

 - **Cross-Browser Support**: Configured for Chromium, Firefox, and WebKit (Safari).
 - **Token-Based Auth Support**: Specialized utilities to capture and inject OIDC/OAuth2 tokens for the WSO2 IS backend.
 - **Robustness**: Auto-retry logic, network idle waits, and intelligent locator handling.
-- **CI/CD Friendly**: includes a GitHub Actions workflow template; additional environment variables/secrets must be configured in your repository for CI to work (refer to the workflow file and project documentation for required settings).
+- **CI/CD Friendly**: Includes a GitHub Actions workflow that maps repository secrets/variables (e.g., `PLAYWRIGHT_BASE_URL`, `PLAYWRIGHT_ADMIN_PASSWORD`) to test environment variables.
+Refer to the workflow file for the complete list of required configurations.

 ---